nightroman/Invoke-Build/Tasks/Extends/README.md

 task .
 TestTask1
 ```

-**Redefined tasks**
+**Redefined task**

-Note, the default dot-task in `Base.build.ps1` is redefined in `Test.build.ps1`
+The default dot-task of `Base.build.ps1` is redefined in `Test.build.ps1`.
-and the usual semi-warning message "Redefined task ..." is omitted for this
+The usual build message "Redefined task ..." is omitted because dot-tasks
-special task.
+are expected to be redefined.

-These messages still show for other redefined tasks because they may be
+"Redefined task ..." messages would still show for other redefined tasks
-redefined accidentally.
+because they may be redefined accidentally.

+**Shared parameter**

+Parameter `Configuration` is defined in `Base.build.ps1` (defaut value "Debug")
+and `More.build.ps1` (default value "Release").

+The second definition becomes the final shared parameter, so that the default
+value "Release" takes over in this case.

 ## Multiple inheritance example